TYChen1102/ac215_SmartEats/README.md

 ## What's new in Milestone 3:
 - Data Versioning: a container for running DVC to keep track of the commits, logs, and different versions of datasets.
 - Modify the prompt of fine-tuned LLM with RAG to offer more conservertive advice based on one meal input.
+- Update frontpage to v2